 TIP: Consider freezing some in ice cube trays.
 These little bits are perfect for when you want to use just a small amount for sautéing vegetables or adding to other recipes, without having to thaw a whole pint or quart.
 And, they thaw right in the skillet!
 I use these to deglaze the pot after browning the meat in my Carnitas recipe.

-After the cubes are frozen, break them out of the tray and store in a large freezer bag for easy use.
+Remove the cubes from the ice tray and store in a large freezer bag for easy use.

 How to use

-Use your homemade stock for any recipe that calls for broth, stock or bone broth.
-Making any soup a bone broth soup takes that recipe to the next level.
+Use for any recipe that calls for broth, stock or bone broth.

-Here are a few of my favorite bone broth drink add-ins:
+Here are a few of my favorite drink add-ins:

 - Ginger, lemongrass powder, tamari, fish sauce and salt

-- Coconut milk, garam masala, kala namak black salt.
+- Coconut milk, homemade tikka masala and kala namak black salt.
 Read more about why this is my favorite salt in my Kala Namak Ingredient Spotlight.

 Variations and add-ins